Now Hiring: Builder

 Physical Requirements:

-• Lift a minimum of 75lbs safely.
+• Lift a minimum of 75 pounds safely.

 • Move and maneuver heavy loads efficiently, asking for assistance as needed for safe operation at SRS shop and on-site

-• Withstand long periods on your feet (Builders are primarily on their feet all day or moving around the shop).
+• Withstand long periods on your feet (builders are primarily on their feet all day or moving around the shop).

 • Work overtime when needed, including occasional weekends when traveling.